-Listed below are 55 of the best locations for elopements in the United States, including other American territories.
+Listed below are 55 of the best places to elope in the United States, including other American territories.
 Every location has something unique and memorable to offer.
 However, keep in mind that this list is not exhaustive; the US is a vastly large and diverse country.

 1. Acadia National Park, Maine

-Considered one of the most romantic places to elope in the US, Acadia National Park boasts a diverse range of sights to see: miles of headlands and mountains, including the highest in the Atlantic coast; narrow “carriage roads” that will lead explorers to Cadillac Mountain which peaks at 1,530 feet, providing a breathtaking vantage point for sunrises; and several bodies of water, such as Jordan Pond, Somes Sound, and Eagle Lake.
+Considered one of the most romantic places to elope in the US, Acadia National Park boasts a diverse range of sights to see: miles of headlands and mountains, including the highest on the Atlantic coast; narrow “carriage roads” that will lead explorers to Cadillac Mountain which peaks at 1,530 feet, providing a breathtaking vantage point for sunrises; and several bodies of water, such as Jordan Pond, Somes Sound, and Eagle Lake.

 Accommodations and vendors are present in the area, capitalizing on the rich flora and fauna inherent to the location.
 The months of May to October are considered the park’s busiest season; in contrast, facilities and roads are closed from November to April.
 Intimate ceremonies, such as elopements, are allowed with a $50 permit fee.
 For more information, visit: https://www.nps.gov/acad/planyourvisit/weddings.htm